 - haven’t yet accepted a previous round grant agreement.

-Note that a grantee can’t enter into multiple grant agreements that have overlapping activity periods.
-For example, if you have been offered 2 grant agreements from separate rounds that cover FY 2022–23, you can only accept one of them.
+Note that a grantee cannot enter into multiple grant agreements that have overlapping activity periods.
+For example, if you have been offered 2 grant agreements from separate rounds that cover the same year, you can only accept one of them.
 Once you have accepted one, we will consider the other withdrawn.